High oil prices hurt consumers, dent fuel demand: IEA chief

 In many countries, Birol said solar power was on track to become the cheapest source of new electricity.

-Reporting by Koustav Samanta and Roslan Khasawneh; Writing Henning Gloystein; Editing by Kenneth Maxwell and Joseph Radford
+Reporting by Koustav Samanta and Roslan Khasawneh; Writing Henning Gloystein; Editing by Joseph Radford and Christian Schmollinger